-After the Committee submits its Report to Ministers, additional Crown consultation activities will include notifying Indigenous groups when the Report is available, as well as any potential follow-up to the Report.
-Post-Committee Report consultation activities may also include identifying any outstanding concerns, seeking input from Indigenous groups on their experience participating in the Regional Assessment and consultation process, or recommendations from Indigenous groups on how to apply the findings or recommendations in the Report to future proposed exploratory drilling projects in the Study Area.
+After the Committee submits its Final Report to Ministers, Crown consultation will include notifying Indigenous groups when the Report is available, as well as any potential follow-up to the Report.
+The Agency will provide advance notification of consultation opportunities, and may develop a separate summary report and/or briefing for Ministers based on the results of these consultations.

-The intent of any post-Committee Report consultations carried out by the federal Crown will not be to repeat or duplicate the work of the Committee, but to validate the Report's findings, discuss how the Regional Assessment may be used in the context of future projects and decisions, and to identify, consider and potentially address any outstanding concerns raised by Indigenous groups in respect of the Report.
+The intent of post-Committee Report consultations carried out by the Agency on behalf of the federal Crown will not be to repeat or duplicate the work of the Committee.
+Post-Committee Report consultation activities will focus on identifying any outstanding concerns, seeking input from Indigenous groups on their experience participating in the Regional Assessment and engagement process, and recommendations from Indigenous groups on how to apply the findings and recommendations in the Report to proposed Ministerial Regulations.